 The article is going to bring an insight into these major Android versions by explaining the points of differences of the same.
 Before we explain the point of differences, let's have a look at these specific versions one by one starting right away from Android Lollipop.

 Android Lollipop is the codename for Google’s Android operating system version 5.0.
 Android Lollipop came with a major user interface built with material design to offer a paper-like feel to the users through the UI.
 A host of other changes include:

-Android Marshmallow is the sixth major version to the Android operating system.
+Android Marshmallow is the sixth major version of the Android operating system.
 Nexus was the very first device that received the update for the installation.
 The version was officially developed for improving the architect of its preceding operating system, Android Lollipop.
-Marshmallow introduced a new permission architect, new APIs, and new power manage system.
-Additional features include native support for fingerprint recognition, USB type-C connector and a superb ability to migrate data.
+Marshmallow introduced a new permission architect, new APIs, and a new power management system.
+Additional features include native support for fingerprint recognition, USB Type-C connector and a superb ability to migrate data.